 In the UK our end of life choices for those who wish to take some control of the timing of their death are currently limited, (described here).
 We do not have the option of the type of peaceful, medically assisted death we might like.

-Currently, voluntary euthanasia and/or doctor-assisted suicide is legally available in Belgium, Canada, Colombia, Luxembourg, The Netherlands, Switzerland, and in six US States (California, Colorado, Montana, Oregon, Vermont and Washington State).
+Currently, voluntary euthanasia and/or doctor-assisted suicide is legally available in parts of Australia, Belgium, Canada, Colombia, Luxembourg, The Netherlands, Switzerland, and several US States.

 In Switzerland, assisting suicide has not been a crime since suicide was decriminalised during the enlightenment.
 In 1918 the Swiss government pointed out that if assistance was done with selfish motives, it should be punished.
 Examples given were pressurising someone to take their own life with the aim of inheriting earlier than with a natural death, or having the intention of no longer needing to support a family member – clearly, immoral motives.
 The Swiss Federal Criminal Code was finalised in 1937 and came into force on 1 January 1942, the relevant article 115 states:

 Inciting and assisting suicide:

 Any person who for selfish motives incites or assists another to commit or attempt to commit suicide is, if that other person thereafter commits or attempts to commit suicide, liable to a custodial sentence not exceeding five years or to a monetary penalty.

 The legal consequence of this is that assisting a suicide is legal as long as the person who assists does not have selfish motives.
 The person being assisted must be an adult, fully competent and doing the last act which brings about death themself.
 Voluntary euthanasia, (by someone administering a lethal injection, for example), is prohibited in Switzerland.